-Capturing these flashes is a rather thrilling and rewarding experience which makes concepts such as nationalism, extremism, greed and ridiculous immigration laws seem strangely fallen out of time.
+Capturing these flashes and sparks is a rather thrilling and rewarding experience which makes concepts such as nationalism, extremism, greed and ridiculous immigration laws seem strangely fallen out of time.
 Especially for those who live by and feed off what can be gained from movement and the exchange of culture.
-No furtuneteller is required to see that the current trends will only lead to total failure.
+No furtuneteller is required to see that the current trends will only lead to failure.

 Mountains are not moved by faith but by technology so it’s not the grey goo you should be afraid of, it’s the brown one!
 I rather stick with Jack who is bringing nations and nations of jackers together under one house … “You may be black, you may be white; you may be Jew or Gentile.
 It don’t make a difference in OUR House.
 And this is fresh.”
 (Chuck Roberts, My house, 1987)